Character varieties of higher dimensional representations and splittings of 3-manifolds: Construction of essential tribranched surfaces

 \section{Construction of essential tribranched surfaces}

 We shall establish our construction of essential tribranched surfaces in this section.
 There are two technical hearts in the construction.
-One is to obtain a {\em nontrivial} type-preserving action of the $3$-manifold group on the Bruhat-Tits building associated to the special linear group $SL(n)$ by utilising geometry of character varieties of higher degree.
+One is to obtain a {\em nontrivial} type-preserving action of the $3$-manifold group on the Bruhat--Tits building associated to the special linear group $\mathrm{SL}(n)$ by utilising geometry of character varieties of higher degree.
 After a brief review on character varieties of higher degree in Section~\ref{ssc:charvar}, we explain how to obtain such a nontrivial action in Section~\ref{ssc:NAB}.
 The other is to construct a non-empty tribranched surfaces from such a nontrivial action.
-In Section~\ref{ssc:construction}, we put this procedure in practice, and then modify them to be {\em essential} by certain local surgery.
+In Section~\ref{ssc:construction}, we put this procedure in practice, and then modify the obtained tribranched surfaces to be {\em essential} by certain local surgery.

-\subsection{$SL_n$-character variety}
+\subsection{$\mathrm{SL}_n(\mathbb{C})$-character variety}

-We begin with briefly reviewing the {\em $SL_n(\C)$-character variety} of a finitely generated group.
+We begin with briefly reviewing the {\em $\mathrm{SL}_n(\C)$-character variety} of a finitely generated group.
 See Lubotzky and Magid~\cite{LM} for more details.

 Let $\pi$ be a finitely generated group.
-We denote by $R_n(\pi)$ the set $\hom(\pi, SL_n(\C))$ of all the $SL_n(\C)$\nobreakdash-representations of $\pi$, which is an affine algebraic set.
-The algebraic group $SL(n)_{/\C}$ acts on $R_n(\pi)$ by conjugation.
-We denote by $X_n(\pi)$ the geometric invariant theoretical quotient of $R_n(\pi)$ with respect to this action, which is called the {\em $SL_n(\C)$-character variety} of $\pi$.
-We define the {\em character} $\chi_\rho \colon \pi \to \C$ of a $SL_n(\C)$-representation $\rho \colon \pi\to SL_n(\C)$ as $\chi_\rho(\gamma) = \tr \rho(\gamma)$ for each element $\gamma$ in $\pi$.
+We denote by $R_n(\pi)$ the set $\hom(\pi, \mathrm{SL}_n(\C))$ of all the $\mathrm{SL}_n(\C)$\nobreakdash-representations of $\pi$, which is an affine algebraic set.
+The algebraic group $\mathrm{SL}(n)_{/\C}$ acts on $R_n(\pi)$ by conjugation.
+We denote by $X_n(\pi)$ the geometric invariant theoretical quotient of $R_n(\pi)$ with respect to this action, which is called the {\em $\mathrm{SL}_n(\C)$-character variety} of $\pi$.
+We define the {\em character} $\chi_\rho \colon \pi \to \C$ of a $\mathrm{SL}_n(\C)$-representation $\rho \colon \pi\to \mathrm{SL}_n(\C)$ as $\chi_\rho(\gamma) = \tr \rho(\gamma)$ for each element $\gamma$ in $\pi$.
 The quotient variety $X_n(\pi)$ is known to be realised as the set of characters $\chi_\rho$ (in the set-theoretical sense), and under this identification the quotient map $R_n(\pi) \to X_n(\pi)$ is regarded as the map which sends $\rho$ to $\chi_\rho$.
 For an element $\gamma$ of $\pi$, we define the {\em trace function} $I_\gamma \colon X_n(\pi) \to \C$ associated to $\gamma$ as $I_\gamma(\chi_\rho) = \tr \rho(\gamma)$, which is a regular function on $X_n(\pi)$.